opengeospatial/OGC-Web-API-Guidelines/README.md

       "contact_details": "..."
     }

-### Principle #8 – Use of HTTP Status Codes
+### Principle #8 – Use explicit list of HTTP Status Codes

 More then 70 HTTP status codes exist (summary in RFC 7231).
 You should reduce the use in your API to the most important ones.
-For example:
+Use a concise list in your API documentation (see principle API description), for example:

 | Option Set #1 – Basic set |  Option Set #2 – Additional
 | -- | --